Meter Maid

 Do you give out more tickets when you're in a bad mood?

-Asked by Elliott about 12 years ago
+Asked by Elliott over 12 years ago

 My mood doesn't have anything to do with my productivity.
 If more people are parked illegally then I give out more tickets.
 If no one is out that day, the amount of tickets I give out decreases.
 I will admit that I'm less inclined to deal with peoples theatrics when i am in a bad mood, but it doesn't affect my work performance.